 The credit bureau you notify of the situation must then tell the other two so they are all aware of the ongoing case.

 When it comes to phishing emails, you can forward them to the Anti-Phishing Working Group at firstname.lastname@example.org.
 Text messages can be forwarded to SPAM (7726).
 Remember to report the phishing attack to the FTC at ftc.gov/complaint.

 With hackers and identity thieves as rampant as ever, freezing credit is an essential tool to prevent identity fraud and other related crimes.
 However, an alarming number of consumers still have not used this tool to prevent identity theft.
 Read Money’s article on a recent survey published by the Identity Theft Resource Center to learn more about credit freezes.

 Cryptocurrency enthusiasts have also been the target of identity thieves as of late.
 In November alone, at least $500,000 worth of cryptocurrency was likely lost to a crypto phishing Google scam.
-Read on to learn how this phishing scam used lookalike websites and abused Google’s system to steal people’s crypto, as well as about 3 popular crypto scams (and how to avoid them).
+Read on to learn more about this phishing scam, which used lookalike websites and abused Google’s system to steal people’s crypto, as well as about 3 popular crypto scams (and how to avoid them).